Mass drug administration for control of parasitic infections

 - Baylor College of Medicine

-Population deworming refers to empiric use of anthelmintic drugs to reduce the prevalence of infection due to soil-transmitted helminths in endemic areas.
+Empiric deworming refers to use of anthelmintic drugs to reduce the prevalence of infection due to soil-transmitted helminths in endemic areas.
 Such reductions in prevalence are generally temporary; mass drug administration interrupts parasite life cycles but does not halt them completely, and the risk for reinfection is high [1,2].

 Areas with high prevalence of helminth infection require a number of public health measures beyond preventive treatment, including safe drinking water, basic sanitation, and health education .